nelmerdlc/nelmerdlc/README.md

 ## Hi 👋 — I'm Nelmer De La Cruz, Senior Product Designer in NYC
 #### I use design thinking to humanize tomorrow's computing and innovation with emerging tech.
 My philosophy orbits around creating scalable and performant UI components that work across multiple platforms.

-- 🔭 I’m currently exploring multiplatform tech with Flutter
+- 🔭 I’m currently exploring multiplatform UI with Flutter and Compose

 <!--
 **nelmerdlc/nelmerdlc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.